-- 78. "Business Income" under the policy means the "Net Income (Net Profit or Net Loss before income taxes) that would have been earned or incurred", as well as "[c]ontinuing normal operating expenses incurred, including payroll" - 79.
-The Closure Orders caused direct physical loss and damage to Plaintiff's and the other Class Members' Covered Properties, requiring suspension of operations at the Covered Properties.
-Losses caused by the Closure Orders thus triggered the Business Income provision of Plaintiff's and the other Class Members' Lancer policies. - 80.
-Plaintiff and the other Class Members have complied with all applicable provisions of their policies and/or those provisions have been waived by Lancer or Lancer estopped from asserting them, and yet Lancer has abrogated its insurance coverage obligations pursuant to the Policies' clear and unambiguous terms. - 81.
-By denying coverage for any Business Income losses incurred by Plaintiff and other Class Members as a result of the Closure Order and Orders intended to mitigate the COVID-19 pandemic, Lancer has breached its coverage obligations under the Policies. - 82.
-As a result of Lancer's breaches of the Policies, Plaintiff and the other Class Members have sustained substantial damages for which Lancer is liable, in an amount to be established at trial.
+- 92. Plaintiff's Policies, as well as those of the other Class members, are contracts under which Cumberland was paid premiums in exchange for its promise to pay Plaintiff's and the other Class members' losses for claims covered by the Policies. - 93.
+The Cumberland Property Coverage Form provides "Civil Authority" coverage, which promises to pay "the actual loss of Business Income you sustain and necessary Extra Expense caused by action of civil authority that prohibits access to the described 'premises'" due to direct physical loss of or damage to property, other than at the described "premises". - 94.
+The Closure Orders triggered the Civil Authority provision under Plaintiff's and the other members of the Class' Cumberland Policies. - 95.
+On information and belief, Plaintiff and the other members of the Class have complied with all applicable provisions of the Policies and/or those provisions have been waived by Cumberland or Cumberland is estopped from asserting them, and yet Cumberland has abrogated its insurance coverage obligations pursuant to the Policies' clear and unambiguous terms. - 96.
+By denying coverage for any business losses incurred by Plaintiff and other members of the Class in connection with the Closure Orders and Orders in response to the COVID-19 pandemic, Cumberland has breached its coverage obligations under the Policies. - 97.
+As a result of Cumberland breaches of the Policies, Plaintiff and the other members of the Class have sustained substantial damages for which Cumberland is liable, in an amount to be established at trial.

-COUNT III DECLARATORY JUDGMENT - CIVIL AUTHORITY COVERAGE (Claim Brought on Behalf of the National Class and New York Subclass)
+COUNT V DECLARATORY JUDGMENT - EXTRA EXPENSE COVERAGE (Claim Brought on Behalf of the Multi-State Class and New Jersey Subclass)